Airlifted MP doctor back on his feet, says Hyderabad hospital treating him for COVID | Health

-The condition of a 40-year-old COVID-19 stricken pulmonologis, who was airlifted here from Bhopal, has improved and he is back on his feet, the hospital treating him said here on Friday.
+The condition of a 40-year-old COVID-19 stricken pulmonologist rpt pulmonologist, who was airlifted here from Bhopal, has improved and he is back on his feet,the hospital treating him said here on Friday.

 Doctors at the Yashoda Hospitalssaid the doctor responded well to treatment despite extensive damage to his lungs due to COVID-19 initially.